 To register for any session, teachers will need an account in the registration system, MyPLC, https://myplc.rcu.msstate.edu.
 To create an account, click on the link and navigate to the "Request a Guest ID" link.
 The ID should be the teacher's first initial and last name and the last four (4) digits of the social security number.
 Teachers should complete the entire form, which will then be sent to a secure server.
-Upon activation of the teacher's account, he or she will receive an e-mail with login instructions.
-The teacher may then browse for the available sessions and register for the desired courses.
+Upon activation of may then browse for the available sessions and register for the desired courses.